General Admission and Documentation Requirements for All Applicants

-- If applying to the School of Architecture, you must submit a portfolio of your work to McGill University
+- If applying to the School of Architecture, you must submit a portfolio of your work to McGill University by March 8.

 - Your portfolio must be in 8-1/2" x 11" or A4 format, bound (maximum 1" thick), and submitted in an envelope marked "ARCHITECTURE PORTFOLIO".
 It must include a minimum of ten (10) good quality photocopies or photographs of your original work, representing your creative and design skills.